hpcleuven/VscDocumentation/source/access/mfa_login.rst

   .. _firewall_confirmed:
   .. figure:: mfa_login/firewall_confirmed.PNG
      :alt: firewall_confirmed

-  This step may not be necessary when connecting from a white-listed IP address, like the internal networks of the Flemish universities, using a static on-site IP as well as the insututional VPN.
-  For example, if you have already logged upfront into your institution network then you might not be required to log in again depending on your browser session settings (e.g., accepted cookies).

 - Go back to your browser, SSH client or terminal.
   You should now be connected to a login node on the cluster or to the OnDemand web portal,